kilasuelika/cpp_gallery/README.md

 ## Algorithm
 ### TreeTraverse
-Given an array $y[i]=j$ which means i's parent is j.
+Given an array `y[i]=j` which means i's parent is j.
 First construct a map to store the tree.
 Then travere it and return path for each leaf.